 It is clear that we all were more interested in understanding this deeply puzzling world than in putting each other down.

 “The Golden-Age of Female Philosophy” is a rare case of women flourishing and achieving collective prominence in the discipline, at a standard that rivalled their male counterparts.
 Through a detailed historical study of this period, with particular focus on the life and work of Mary Midgley, Iris Murdoch, Elizabeth Anscombe and Phillipa Foot, In Parenthesis describes the particular conditions under which this happened.
 As well as illuminating some of the more well-documented barriers to inclusion, there is scope to discover unknown factors and ultimately new strategies for gender activism within philosophy.
 By examining a brief window, albeit in parenthesis, where the social and intellectual landscape of academic philosophy was altered as a result of the disruptions of the second World War, the current project promises to reflect on the questions facing contemporary women philosophers and the more general question of ‘women in philosophy’, as it is known.

 In Parenthesis has been recovering the facts about these wartime intellectual conditions.
 We’ve been carrying out archival work in Oxford and London and we’ve been meeting Mary Midgley for regular cups of tea and philosophical chat.
 We’ve visited Mary Warnock too.
 You can read about this in our library pages.

 We are excited to have acquired the Midgley Archive for Durham Special Collections – find out details by following the link on the homepage.

-Our undergraduate women have run a women’s-only reading group.
+Our undergraduates have run reading groups.
 Details and help setting up your own are on the ‘Curated resources’ page.